apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

 ------------------------------

-Before we start working on adding the feature we should create a new branch from the updated master.
+Before we start working on adding the feature we should create a new branch from the updated master branch.

 .. code:: console